af83/zobi/README.md

 #### Collection decorator

-By default Zobi will try to discover the decorator class to use using the current namespece.
+By default, Zobi will try to discover the decorator class to use using the current namespece.

 For example, given a controller named Admin::User::AddressesController, Zobi